choeffer/360pibot/README.rst

 360pibot
 ========

-Python 3 implementation for programming an ActivityBot 360° Robot Kit 360_kit_ with a Raspberry Pi.
+Python 3 implementation for programming a Parallax ActivityBot 360° Robot Kit 360_kit_ with a Raspberry Pi.
 The modules of the implementation are using the pigpio_ module to control the GPIOs of the Raspberry Pi.
 No other external module is needed.